aashrivastava/DecodingJailbreaks/README.md

 # Linearly Decoding Refused Knowledge in Aligned Language Models
-This is the official code for our paper: "Linearly Decoding Refused Knowledge in Aligned Language Models" by Aryan Shrivastava and Ari Holtzman.
+This is the official code for our paper: [Linearly Decoding Refused Knowledge in Aligned Language Models](https://arxiv.org/abs/2507.00239) by Aryan Shrivastava and Ari Holtzman.
 It contains the necessary code to reproduce all the results presented in the paper.
-The link to the paper will be made available here once public on arXiv.

 ## Setup and Prerequisities
 ### 1. Setting up a Virtual Environment